ntutangyun/Documentation/docs/map-annotation.md

           - `MapSignal` - A single annotated traffic signal
           - `MapSign` - A single annotated traffic sign (e.g. a stop sign)
       - `BoundaryLines` - This object will hold all of boundary lines
+- More notes on `HD Map Annotation` window:
+    - Under `Utilities`, there are three Utility buttons
+        - `Snap all` which will snap all your annotations to ground layer.
+        - `Remove lines` which will remove all extra boundary lines in the map annotations.
+If two boundary lines' end points are both overlapping, one of the lines will be removed and the other will be shared.
+        - `Create lines` which will create fake boundary lines for all lanes which miss boundary lines using fixed width.
+To quick annotate a map, you can first annotate lanes, click this button to create boundary lines, and then adjust them.
+    - Under `Create Intersection / Lane Section Holder`, there are two buttons `Intersection` and `Lane Section` to create these two objects quickly and attach the corresponding scripts.

 [![](images/annotation-mapToolPanel.png)](images/annotation-mapToolPanel.png)